config-syncer/config-syncer/docs/tutorials/cluster-snapshot.md

 ### Microsoft Azure Storage
 Kubed supports Microsoft Azure Storage as snapshot storage backend.
-To configure this backend, following secret keys are needed:
+To configure this backend, create a Secret with the following secret keys:

 | Key                     | Description                                                |
 |-------------------------|------------------------------------------------------------|